syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Customization.md

 ## Selection Mode

-At run time, the items in the FontListBox can be selected, based on the selection mode specified in [SelectionMode](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.listbox.selectionmode?redirectedfrom=MSDN&view=netframework-4.8#System_Windows_Forms_ListBox_SelectionMode) property.
-Selection can be made using mouse as well as using keyboard.
+At run time, the items in the FontListBox can be selected based on the selection mode specified in the [SelectionMode](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.listbox.selectionmode?redirectedfrom=MSDN&view=netframework-4.8#System_Windows_Forms_ListBox_SelectionMode) property.
+Selection can be made using mouse and keyboard.

-The options are,
+The FontListBox contains the following options:

 * one
 * MultiSimple
-* MultiExtended.
+* MultiExtended

 {% tabs %}
 {% highlight c# %}